ellennickles/xphoto-s22/schedule-assignments/week10/README.md

 ## Assignment due Tuesday • Apr 12 • 11:59pm
 ### PART 1 • EXPERIMENT & REFLECT
 - Explore the compositing techniques this week by creating portrait of yourself or someone else.
 You are free to interpret the idea of a portrait however you wish.
 Some of you have already created self-portraits this semester but these techniques provide further options for a literally layering of ideas.
+Consider experimenting by configuring your camera lens through layers that you code in p5.
 - If you're stuck on how to start, here's a self-portrait assignment from [Janet Delaney](http://www.janetdelaney.com/) from *The Photographer's Playbook*.
 Feel free to adapt this to plan a portrait of someone else if you go that route.
     1. Write ten nouns that best describe you.
     2. Now write ten adjectives.